Daltz333/Chit/README.md

 The project is composed of four directories under `src`.

-- `auth` - code specific to the auth server
+- `address_server` - code specific to the address server
-- `auth_mgmt` code specific to auth management client
+- `chit_client` code specific to the chit client
-- `mailbox` - code specific to the mailbox server
+- `pk_server` - code specific to the public key server
-- `psst` - code specific to the client program
 - `shared` - shared code that should be duplicated among targets

 ## Binaries

 Binaries are located in `bin` with their respective target names.
+Binaries are also available via GitHub actions artifacts.

+## Notice for Consumers

+This application isn't really intended for public consumption.
+There are many encrypted terminal chat clients out there to use.
+This project has many issues that have been "hand-waved" away as this is just a school project.
+Issues such as:

+- Limited to 100 clients, and subsequent clients are denied
+- RSA encryption is very slow
+- Not very user intuitive (ideally we'd generate keys for the user!)
+- Breaks on long messages, special characters, etc.